mogu-lab/mogu-lab.github.io/pages/joining.md

 ## Am I "good enough" to do research?

 Yes, you are good enough.
 If you don't think so, _come talk to us and we'll prove you wrong!_ In contrast to popular thought, research is not about having "genius ideas" and "breakthroughs."
-Research is a slow, iterative, collaborative process in which we break big problems into smaller more digestible problems.
+Research is a slow, iterative, collaborative process in which we break big problems into smaller, more digestible problems.
 It's about casting these problems into a lens that favors what you enjoy doing and what you feel like you are good at.
 If you can embrace this iterative process (with help from your mentors and peers, of course), you are certainly good enough to do research.

 ## I'm not sure I _love_ computer science, should I still do research?